How Does Liposuction Work?

 What Kinds of Liposuction Are There?

-There are several slightly different liposuction techniques available, however they all work under the same general principle:- A tiny tube (called a cannula) is inserted through a small incision in the treatment site
+There are several slightly different liposuction techniques available, however they all work under the same general principle:

 - The fat deposits in the treatment site are distorted through the movement of the cannula